jssmith/restream/notes/example_queries_english.md

 ## Dating recommendations ##

-Some of the examples below are also documented in the Antelope [code].
+Some of the examples below are also documented in the Antelope [code][dating-code].

 ### Events ###